 The tour covers a large part of Western Sri Lanka and the southern coast of Sri Lanka.
 Same times this tour package includes many places in the cultural triangle as well as the central mountain range.
 Therefore, November to April is the best time for the Sri Lanka trip, during which all areas mentioned above has warm and sunny weather.

 Getting a visa for Sri Lanka 14 days itinerary

 A foreign traveller, who plans a trip to Sri Lanka, is required to obtain a visa to enter the island; few countries are exempted from visas such as Singapore, Seychelles and Maldives, however, most countries are not exempted from visa.
-The easiest way of obtaining a visa is applying for e-visa, in which the applicant fill the application form and pay online.
+The easiest way of obtaining a visa is by applying for an e-visa, in which the applicant fill the application form and pay online.
 The visa is processed in about 2 working days and sent to the applicant.

-However, there are few requirements to fulfil in order to apply for the visa such as passport validity which should be at least for 180 days in advance, return flight ticket.
+However, there are few requirements to fulfil in order to apply for the visa such as passport validity which should be at least 180 days in advance, return flight ticket.
 The tourist from Cameroon, Nigeria, Ivory Coast and Ghana should report to the Sri Lankan overseas mission in order to apply for a visa.